wepfen/solidity-private-2D-array-recovery/README.md

 - [x] Write a solidity contract test in local

 - [ ] Implement the script on a 3D or 4D dimensions and more

+- [ ] Implement on static arrays too

 - [ ] Nixify